People Are Loving This Photo Of An Afghan Woman Who Started Nursing While Taking An Exam

 The good news is that Taab passed her exam (by 152 points!).

-After her picture went viral, though, many people have actually offered to try and help her.
+When her picture went viral, though, many people have offered to try to help her.

-After her exam she had a meeting with the school's administration to discuss funding, because she was worried she wouldn't be able to afford the fees.

 Rose Troup Buchanan is a reporter for BuzzFeed News and is based in London.